 New members of Quidco can get a takeaway free after cashback from Hungryhouse or, if you love pizza, you can choose to get a Dominos.

 Take a look at all the Quidco new member offers.

 Have a birthday

 Oh, it’s not your birthday until next month?
 Well…does the restaurant need to know that?

-There are loads of restaurants that offer freebies (and money off) when it’s your birthday.
+There are loads of restaurants that offer birthday freebies (and money off) to help you celebrate.

 Sign up for their newsletters, but space your birthday out through the year.
-This way, you won’t get all the offers for free bubbly or food at exactly the same time.
+This way, you won’t get all the offers for free bubbly or food simultaneously.

 Not just mum, but dad, aunties, uncles, grandparents, second cousins or mates.